d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 Here are some typical cases:

 * We train a computational advertising model and then fail to update it frequently (e.g., we forget to incorporate that an obscure new device called an iPad was just launched).
 * We build a spam filter.
-It works well at detecting all spam that we've seen so far.
-But then the spammers wisen up and craft new messages that look unlike anything we've seen before.
+It works well at detecting all spam that we have seen so far.
+But then the spammers wisen up and craft new messages that look unlike anything we have seen before.
 * We build a product recommendation system.
 It works throughout the winter... but then it keeps on recommending Santa hats long after Christmas.

 #### More Anecdotes